UCSF-DataSci/ds217-01-successful-setup-Choisinu9999/reflection.md

 [Drop a link to something you really enjoy - could be a website, article, video, project, hobby, book, podcast, or anything else you're into] https://youtu.be/Sc1MUWhMG18?si=OFScQ06y3iEt53jz
 ---
+I got help from professor Seaman and tried to fix the problem using copilot.

 *Thank you for sharing!
 Your responses help me get to know you and hopefully make the course better!*